The visiting guideline listed are to help new moms get the care and rest they need, while giving their family and friends some special time to visit.

 Special Care Nursery (5th Floor)

 Mom and dad may visit 24 hours a day.
 They should keep their armbands on so that they can be used for identification.
 Sisters and brothers of the baby may come during general visiting hours.
-When they arrive, visiting children will be checked for any sign of illness and exposure to infectious diseases.
+When they arrive, visiting children might be checked for any sign of illness and exposure to infectious diseases.
 These sibling visits are usually limited to 15 minutes.
 Only two persons may be at the baby's bedside at one time (except during sibling visits).

 Mom may give names of up to four additional people to visit the baby.
 The secretary will keep a record of the first and last names of these people who may check in and visit during general hours.
 Other visitors may come and see the baby along with mom or dad.